 During these frustrating weeks of renewed stalemate, Agamemnon pondered anew the Delphi oracle’s statement that both Achilles and Odysseus must play a role in securing final victory for the Greeks.
 Clearly the former had done his part; he could now do no more under any circumstances.
 But what of the latter?
 It was thanks to these speculations that, when Odysseus came to Agamemnon with what seemed the most outlandish of plans, the Greeks’ master trickster found, rather to his own surprise, that his captain was more than willing to put his plan into action.

-One morning, the sun rose to reveal to the Trojan soldiers standing on the ramparts of their city a bewildering scene: the scarred field in front of the walls where so many men had fought and died was now eerily deserted, with the exception only of an immense wooden horse which loomed incongruously over the scene.
+One morning, the sun rose to reveal to the Trojan soldiers standing on the ramparts of their city a bewildering scene: the scarred field in front of the walls where so many men had fought and died was now eerily deserted, with the exception only of an immense wooden horse on wheels which loomed incongruously over the scene.
 Had the Greeks tired of the war at last and gone home?
 It certainly seemed so; as the sun rose further, the soldiers on the ramparts yelled down to their comrades below that the Greek ships could no longer be seen there where they had lain beached for so long on the distant shoreline.

 When they ventured cautiously out through the gates of their city, the Trojans found that the battlefield was indeed deserted.
 Convinced now that the war really must be over, they wandered about dazed, their minds still trying to reckon with their unexpected, anticlimactic deliverance.
 Only the enormous wooden horse disturbed them.
 They argued among themselves about whether they should burn it or keep it as a memento of their vanquished enemies.